SimonsRoad/UAVSensorFusionAlgorithms/README.md

 ### Usage

 the isotropic and the anisotropic algorithms are both in seperated directories.
-In order to get an visualised test you can run the Main_isotropic_XXX or Main_anisotropic files.
+In order to get an visualised test you can run the Main_isotropic_XXX or Main_anisotropic_XXX files.
+XXX stands for the name of the sensor fusion algorithm which is used for that test scenario.